-8. COURSE WORK
+8. COURSE WORK20

-The candidates shall undertake course work for a minimum period of one semester, covering 10 credits.
+The candidates shall undertake course work for a minimum period of one semester, covering 12 credits.
 The details are as follows:

 - i) Research methodology course/ workshops (4 credits); Advanced level courses focusing on the research area of Ph.D. candidates (2 credits); Teaching Assignments (2 Credits); Status Paper/ Research Paper (2 Credits). - ii) Candidates possessing M.Phil./ Ph.D.
 Degree may be exempted from taking the Research Methodology paper in the course work provided they have completed such course earlier. - iii) The Ph.D. candidate shall obtain a minimum of 55% of marks in all components of the course work in order to be eligible to continue in the programme and submit the thesis.
 There shall not be any revaluation of the Course Work.
 However, Ph.
 D. candidates failing to secure 55% of marks in the course work components may be provided one additional opportunity for securing the minimum marks, within three months from the date of publication of the results. - iv) All candidates will be required to complete the course work prescribed by the university during the initial one or two semesters.
-(As per Regulation 7.5 of UGC Regulations, 2016)2.
+(As per Regulation 7.5 of UGC Regulations, 2016)21.
+The Ph.D. candidates shall be allowed to continue further research work only after completing the course work as mentioned above.